Jiten1312/Jiten1312/README.md

   <h4> Work Role : Voice Assitant Developer</h4>
   <h4> From : 2021-08 </h4>
   <h4> to :2021-12 </h4>
   <h4> Details : Elaachi is a software company that designs & creates Disruptive solutions for hoteliers.
-I worked on RASA, Node.js and mongoDb. </h4>
+I worked on RASA, Node.js and mongoDb and contributed to implementation of conversational AI based Voice Assistant. </h4>
 </li>

 <li><h4> Company Name : Institute for Plasma Research</h4>